 Rachel represents individual and business clients in a wide range of transactional and litigation matters including real estate, employment, corporate, commercial and construction law.
 She is highly skilled in research, writing and counseling on complex legal and factual issues.
 She has extensive experience drafting appellate briefs and has successfully argued before the United States Court of Appeals for the Fourth Circuit.

 After completing an honors internship with the United States Securities & Exchange Commission, Rachel began her career in private practice setting up business organizations and preparing private placement memorandum for public and private securities offerings.
 She then added litigation to the scope of her practice and has dedicated the majority of her practice over the past fifteen years to representing clients in all aspects of civil and commercial litigation in state and federal court.

 Rachel completed her undergraduate degree at the University of Florida, where she earned a Bachelor of Arts and graduated, with honors, in 2000.
-She earned a Juris Doctor from the School of Law at the University of North Carolina School at Chapel Hill in 2003.
+She earned a Juris Doctor from the University of North Carolina School of Law in Chapel Hill in 2003.

 Rachel has practiced law in various states across the country in making the journey from east coast to west.
 She is excited to bring her experience to clients in the Pacific Northwest.